Tim Flannery: Climate Council

-Books and other media
+Publications

 The Future Eaters

 In 1994, Flannery published The Future Eaters: An Ecological History of the Australasian Lands and People, which became a bestseller.
 The synopsis of the work regards three waves of human migration in these regions.
 These waves of people Flannery describes as "future eaters".
 The first wave was the migration to Australia and New Guinea from Southeast Asia approximately 40,000 to 60,000 years ago.
 The second was Polynesian migration to New Zealand and surrounding islands 800 to 3,500 years ago.
 The third and final wave Flannery describes is European colonisation at the end of the 18th century.

 Flannery describes the evolution of the first wave of future-eaters:

 In contrast with other hypotheses that climate variability and change had shaped the evolutionary history of Australia, he instead attributed the continent's nutrient-poor soil as a driver.
 He also proposed that Aboriginal Australians had shaped the continent's ecosystems through their fire-stick farming and unique practices.
 It also advocates for modern societies of the Australasian region adapt to its unique ecological conditions, including managing the environment, consuming local rather than imported species, and limiting human population growth.

 The Future Eaters enjoyed strong sales and critical acclaim.
 Redmond O'Hanlon, a Times Literary Supplement correspondent said that "Flannery tells his beautiful story in plain language, science popularising at its antipodean best".
 Fellow activist David Suzuki praised Flannery's "powerful insight into our current destructive path".
 Some experts disagreed with Flannery's thesis, however, concerned that his broad-based approach, ranging across multiple disciplines, ignored counter-evidence and was overly simplistic.

 The Future Eaters was adapted into a documentary series for ABC Television.